Our Experience in Buying an Apartment in Stockholm

 - Köpare – buyer

 - Köpeobjekt – the information about the apartment you are going to buy.
-Like the apartment number, address, and its association.
+Like the apartment number, address, and association.

 - Köpeskilling – the price of the apartment

 After signing the contract, you need to send the 10% down payment to the broker within 2 weeks.
 The remaining 5% will be on the move-in date.